ab € 1.250,– p.P.

 Hanoi

-<Embark on a full-city tour of town.
-You will visit the Ho Chi Minh Mausoleum and Museum, and the tranquil Temple of Literature – an oasis of calm in the heart of town.
-Also head to the Museum of Ethnology to learn more about the diverse heritage of Vietnam.
-Enjoy some lunch at KOTO restaurant, an excellent establishment and longtime friend of Intrepid which lives by the philosophy of 'know one, teach one'.
-It supports the underprivileged local youth by giving them a chance at making a career in the hospitality industry.
+<Embark on a full day of exploration today.
+Visit the Museum of Ethnology to learn more about the diverse heritage of Vietnam, then head to the Temple of Literature – an oasis of calm in the heart of Hanoi.
+Enjoy some lunch at KOTO restaurant – a longtime friend of Intrepid that lives by the philosophy of 'know one, teach one'.
+This social enterprise supports underprivileged local youth by giving them a chance to start a career in the hospitality industry.
 In the evening, sit down to a traditional water puppet performance.
-This northern tradition, dating back nearly a thousand years, is performed alongside traditional Vietnamese music that employs drums, wooden bells, horns and bamboo flutes. -
+This northern tradition, dating back nearly a thousand years, is performed alongside traditional Vietnamese music that features drums, wooden bells, horns and bamboo flutes.

 Tag 3